Do you wish to be a successful front end developer?

 Since the front-end developer is the rock star of website/ app development, they need a well-stocked personal toolbox.
 So front-end programmers should:

 - Be experienced with Web frameworks(e.g., Angular.js, React.js).

-- Be experienced with graphic design applications (e.g., Adobe Illustrator).
+- Have knowledge of graphic design applications (e.g., Adobe Illustrator).